ktuukkan/marine-api/trunk/doc/readme.txt

 along with Java Marine API.
 If not, see <http://www.gnu.org/licenses/>.

-3. NMEA 0183 NOTICE
+3. NOTICE AND ACKNOWLEDGEMENTS

 Java Marine API is not approved by National Marine Electronics Association.
 The interpretation of NMEA sentences for this library is based entirely on freely available resources in the web.
 Thus, it is NOT guaranteed that the library would conform and follow the standard accurately.

-The NMEA information for development of Java Marine API has been collected from the following resources (in random order, thanks guys!):
+The NMEA information for Java Marine API has been collected from the following resources (in random order, last checked on 2010-03-06):

  * Wikipedia's NMEA article
    <http://en.wikipedia.org/wiki/NMEA>